Ralph Stanley Museum: History and description

 The museum is one of the venues of Crooked Road, Virginia, on Virginia's Heritage Music Trail, which is designed to generate tourism and economic development in the Appalachian region of Southwestern Virginia by focusing on the region's unique musical heritage.
 The vision for the museum and music center is to preserve and promote mountain and Bluegrass music with workshops, seminars, and conventions.

 The museum is decorated to look more subjective, including the front desk which looks like an oversized banjo.
 The museum describes many of Stanley's travels and contains some of his older possessions, including instruments and journals.

-Every May, the museum hosts Ralph Stanley Days, a festival devoted to Stanley's culture and work.